-This is only a conservative estimate of the coating, because in the absence of TiO2 particles (black data, Fig. 7) Au-Au NP coagulation is more effective, lowering the total particle concentration, compared to conditions when TiO2 particles are present, where Au NPs coagulation with TiO2 is a competing process to the Au-Au coagulation.
-Therefore, higher number concentrations of primary Au NPs are coagulating with TiO2 than estimated from the difference of the two number size distributions shown in Fig. 7.
-This underestimation of Au NPs coagulating with TiO2 is confirmed qualitatively by the larger (i.e. >20) number of Au NPs counted on TiO2 particles with STEM/EDX analysis (Fig. 6, histogram Au@TiO2), where about 80-100 Au NPs per TiO2 particle were counted.
+This is only a conservative estimate of the coating, because in the absence of TiO2 particles (black data, Fig. 7) Au-Au NP coagulation is more effective, lowering the total particle concentration, compared to conditions when TiO2 particles are present, where Au NP coagulation with TiO2 is a competing process to the Au-Au coagulation.
+Therefore, higher number concentrations of primary Au NPs are coagulating with TiO2 than estimated from the difference in the two number size distributions shown in Fig. 7.
+This underestimation of Au NPs coagulating with TiO2 is confirmed qualitatively by the larger (i.e. > 20) number of Au NPs counted on TiO2 particles with STEM/EDX analysis (Fig. 6, histogram Au@TiO2), where about 80-100 Au NPs per TiO2 particle were counted.
 Equivalent analyses were conducted for Pt, Ni and Cu.
 Due to increased uncertainties in particle detection and conversion to aerosol distributions, no clear decrease in metal NP number size distributions during coating can be determined for these three metals (Fig. A4).

-To explore if a denser coating of metal NPs on TiO2 particles could be achieved, we deposited NPs on TiO2 films via diffusion.
-The films were exposed for 6h (Au and Pt) or 12h (Ni) to a metal NP flow.
-Lamellas, i.e., thin cross sections of metal coated TiO2 films, were then cut.
+To explore whether a denser coating of metal NPs on TiO2 particles could be achieved, we deposited NPs on TiO2 films via diffusion.
+The films were exposed for 6 h (Au and Pt) or 12 h (Ni) to a metal NP flow.
+Lamellas, i.e. thin cross sections of metal-coated TiO2 films, were then cut.
 The longer collection time for Ni was needed to improve the signal intensity in EDX due to smaller primary particles and lower aerosol particle concentration of Ni compared to Au and Pt.
 Cross-sections of the coated TiO2 substrate layers were measured with STEM and EDX as depicted in Fig. 8.
-For Pt and Ni individual particles are visible (i.e. island-like coating, green in Fig. 8) which is in agreement with the observation of individual TiO2 coating particles shown in Figs. 5 and 6.
-Au particles appear to aggregate the most, and thus a continuous layer forms on the TiO2 surface (blue in Fig. 8) when exposed for 6h.
-As discussed above, this can be explained by the absence of an oxide layer which allows for partial coalescence and necking even at room temperature and thus facilitates the formation of a continuous layer.
-Pt and Ni show similar coating behaviours for particles >10 nm.
-In contrast to Au, Pt and Ni both exhibit strong agglomerate formation with particles up to several hundreds of nanometres in size and even at long exposure times of 6h (Pt) or 12h (Ni), no continuous metal layer forms on the TiO2 particle layer.
+For Pt and Ni, individual particles are visible (i.e. island-like coating; green in Fig. 8), which is in agreement with the observation of individual TiO2 coating particles shown in Figs. 5 and 6.
+Au particles appear to aggregate the most, and thus a continuous layer forms on the TiO2 surface (blue in Fig. 8) when exposed for 6 h.
+As discussed above, this can be explained by the absence of an oxide layer, which allows for partial coalescence and necking even at room temperature and thus facilitates the formation of a continuous layer.
+Pt and Ni show similar coating behaviours for particles > 10 nm.
+In contrast to Au, Pt and Ni both exhibit strong agglomerate formation with particles up to several hundreds of nanometres in size, and even at long exposure times of 6 h (Pt) or 12 h (Ni), no continuous metal layer forms on the TiO2 particle layer.
+The smooth green-coloured area in the EDX mapping of Ni in Fig. 8 is due to the Au sputtering layer on the $TiO_2$ film (see experiment section) and not due to Ni NPs.
+Only the faint-green fractal structures in the lower half of Fig. 8 correspond to Ni NPs, loosely attached to blue $TiO_2$ particles (see arrows in Fig. 8).
+In addition to the EDX recordings presented here, STEM micrographs can be found in Fig. A5.

-Figure 8: EDX spectral mappings of the cross-section of TiO2 substrate films (in blue) coated with Au, Pt or Ni NPs (in green).
-The TiO2 films were exposed for 6h (Au and Pt) or for 12h (Ni) to a metal NP stream.
-White arrows in the Ni coating cross-section were added to distinguish between Ni NPs and the sputtering layer (see experimental section).
+Figure 8.
+EDX spectral mappings of the cross-section of $TiO_2$ substrate films (in blue) coated with Au, Pt or Ni NPs (in green).
+The $TiO_2$ films were exposed for 6 h (Au and Pt) or for 12 h (Ni) to a metal NP stream.
+White arrows in the Ni coating cross-section were added to distinguish between Ni NPs and the sputtering layer (see experiment section).